thinker-gao/easy-task/README.md

 ## <h5>【Eight】.
 Advanced understanding-> time parameters support crontab command </h5>

 ~~~
-Crontab support has been removed since version 2.3.6, please handle it with PHP's own time function.
+Crontab support has been removed since version 2.3.6, please handle it with PHP's own time function|DateTime class.
 (1).
 For example, it only needs to be executed at 20 o'clock every night, and it is not necessary to execute Return at 20 o'clock.
 $task->addFunc(function () {
      $hour = date('H');